LIFETIME DEAL — LIMITED TIME

 Can I get a refund?

-What kind of integrations does it support?
+What integrations does it support?

 Is it suitable for small teams?